brownopinionproject/boptools/README.md

 ## R Set-up

 You'll first want to [install R](https://cran.rstudio.com/)!
+(As of March 2025, it appears that ShinyApps only supports up to R version 4.4.1, so try to install that or an earlier version.)
 Then, you'll want to [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and open up the R console in your IDE of choice.
 Instructions are given below for using [VSCode](https://code.visualstudio.com/) and [RStudio](https://posit.co/download/rstudio-desktop/).

 ### VSCode